Radon: Domestic-level exposure

-Most models of residential radon exposure are based on studies of miners, and direct estimates of the risks posed to homeowners would be more desirable.
-Because of the difficulties of measuring the risk of radon relative to smoking, models of their effect have often made use of them.

-Radon has been considered the second leading cause of lung cancer and leading environmental cause of cancer mortality by the EPA, with the first one being smoking.
-Others have reached similar conclusions for the United Kingdom and France.
-Radon exposure in homes and offices may arise from certain subsurface rock formations, and also from certain building materials (e.g., some granites).
-The greatest risk of radon exposure arises in buildings that are airtight, insufficiently ventilated, and have foundation leaks that allow air from the soil into basements and dwelling rooms.

-Thoron (220Rn) was measured at comparatively high concentrations in buildings with earthen architecture, such as traditional half-timbered houses and modern houses with clay wall finishes.
-Because of its short half-life, thoron occurs only close to the earthen surfaces as its sources whereas its progeny can be found throughout the indoor air of such buildings.
-Therefore, radiation exposure occurs at any location within such houses.
-In different dwellings with earthen architecture in Germany, a study found annual internal radiation doses due to the inhalation of thoron and its progeny of up to several milli-Sieverts.
+Thoron (220Rn) is less studied than ^{222}Rn in regards to domestic exposure due to its shorter half-life.
+However, it has been measured at comparatively high concentrations in buildings with earthen architecture, such as traditional half-timbered houses and modern houses with clay wall finishes, and in regions with thorium- and monazite-rich soil and sand.
+Thoron is a minor contributor to the overall radiation dose received due to indoor radon exposure, and can interfere with ^{222}Rn measurements when not taken into account.

 Action and reference level

 WHO presented in 2009 a recommended reference level (the national reference level), 100 Bq/m3, for radon in dwellings.
 The recommendation also says that where this is not possible, 300 Bq/m3 should be selected as the highest level.
 A national reference level should not be a limit, but should represent the maximum acceptable annual average radon concentration in a dwelling.

 The actionable concentration of radon in a home varies depending on the organization doing the recommendation, for example, the EPA encourages that action be taken at concentrations as low as 74 Bq/m3 (2 pCi/L), and the European Union recommends action be taken when concentrations reach 400 Bq/m3 (11 pCi/L) for old houses and 200 Bq/m3 (5 pCi/L) for new ones.
 On 8 July 2010, the UK's Health Protection Agency issued new advice setting a "Target Level" of 100 Bq/m3 whilst retaining an "Action Level" of 200 Bq/m3.
-Similar levels (as in UK) are published by Norwegian Radiation and Nuclear Safety Authority (DSA) with the maximum limit for schools, kindergartens, and new dwellings set at 200 Bq/m3, where 100 Bq/m3 is set as the action level.
-In all new housings preventative measures should be taken against radon accumulation.
+Similar levels (as in the UK) are published by Norwegian Radiation and Nuclear Safety Authority (DSA) with the maximum limit for schools, kindergartens, and new dwellings set at 200 Bq/m3, where 100 Bq/m3 is set as the action level.